 - Is the Orchestrator port whitelisted?

-- Is the correct URL with port being used in the Orchestrator URL field?\
+- Is the correct URL with the port being used in the Orchestrator URL field?

 - Has it been confirmed that the credentials provided when connecting to Orchestrator are correct?

-- Do the credentials provided have the permissions to list/run processes?
+- Do the credentials provided have the permissions to list/run folders and processes?